 Felix Zayas, RCDD, TLT, CWNA, DCDC, NTS, CTS

 Felix Zayas has extensive knowledge of current technology standards and practices.
 He is a proponent of coordination and provides clear communication.
 As a valuable member of Integrated Project Delivery, Felix has led technology design for healthcare facilities, commercial facilities, higher ed and K12 facilities, technology equipment projects, and infrastructure projects.
 He applies logic to structure concepts, ensuring a practical approach.
+Felix serves as a Vice President at Salas O’Brien.
 Contact him at [email protected]